longturn/freeciv21/docs/Coding/ai.rst

 Want Calculations
 =================

-Build calculations are expressed through a structure called :code:`adv_choice`.
+Build calculations are expressed through a structure called :freeciv21:`adv_choice`.
 This has a variable called "want", which determines how much the :term:`AI` wants whatever item is pointed to by :code:`choice->type`.
 :code:`choice->want` is: